Adavo/cordova-plugin-media/README.md

 With the official plugin I encounter lot of issues (encoding, store file in the cache folder of the app, get the byte).
 So I change some code.
 For more information, see "My Work" section.

+Here is the new feature (for now only on android but if you are an iOS developer, feel free to make the iOS version). :
+- encoding in mp4
+- get byte of the recorded file

 To use it :